ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Anyway, if they thought I was more than one person, even just that day, it's one of the better explanations as to why 3 out of the 4 C levels present in the earlier day's all hands meeting would miss the meeting specifically meant to introduce themselves as leaders of a small company to incoming employees, especially a meeting that was cancelled in it's first week and thus representing not just one but two whole batches of new employees.

-It also explains why the one C level "thrown to the wolf" was the youngest, Travis Hedge, someone with a family legacy in the insurance industry and along with the CEO a co founder of Weber-Aufderhar.
+It also explains why the one C level "thrown to the wolf" was the youngest, Travis Hedge, someone with a family legacy in the insurance industry and along with the CEO a co founder of Runolfsdottir Group.
 I had met with him in a previous onbaording meeting and had some back and forth dialogue; I thought he was an ok guy and after hearing him talk in that and other meetings, I had established a baseline for his cadence.

 It wasn't to be redder in the face than a tomato in the sun, at least for a paleish white guy, who wasn't normally so flush.